arpitbbhayani/articles/blogs/consistent-hashing.md

 ![File association changed](https://user-images.githubusercontent.com/4745789/82738059-b9e6a100-9d52-11ea-8cf3-f264b4a195b1.png)

 The file with hash value 1027 which was present on node C is now expected to be at node G. For most cases this mapping would change hence a lot of data needs to be migrated.
 This is super expensive.
-The solution to this problem is consistent hashing.
+The solution to this problem is Consistent Hashing.

 # Consistent Hashing
 Our criticism of the solution (1) for mapping URLs to caches motivates the goal ofconsistenthashing:  we want hash table-type functionality (we can store stuff and retrieve it later) withthe  additional  property  that  almost  all  objects  stay  assigned  to  the  same  cache  even  asthe  numbernof  caches  changes.
 We  next  give  the  most  popular  implementation  of  thisfunctionality